 Reviews started coming in on Amazon too.
 Apart from one person who gave it one star (one star!
 That seemed so harsh, but luckily my years as a journalist once again came in handy.
 I was used to my writing being judged, used to extreme reactions of love and hate, so it helped me keep perspective.
 Although that didn’t stop me spending a day muttering: “One star?!” to myself) the resounding consensus was that Invisible is a top-notch, five-star read.

 Lots of people started saying they would prefer a physical book to an ebook though, so I researched Amazon’s CreateSpace.
-They print each copy of the book on demand, so no sales means no stockpile of books growing dusty; and production costs are taken from the price of each book sold, so there are no up-front charges either.
+They print each copy of the book on-demand, so there’s no stockpile of books growing dusty; and production costs are taken from the price of each book sold, so there are no up-front charges either.
 But an author will probably only make 10p or so per paperback sold, so don’t plan on retiring on the profits.

 ‘I felt like a “proper” author’